IBM-Cloud/watson-conversation-variables/README.md

 > You have 54.0 USD

 ### Nested evaluation of variables
 Sometimes it is necessary to first evaluate one variable and then use the result as input to another evaluation.
 In some programming / scripting language there is a special method or operator for this.
 An example is the [`eval` function](https://docs.python.org/3.5/library/functions.html#eval) in Python.
-But how can you do something like this in Watson Conversation?
-There, evaluations are done inside the [`<? ?>` expression](https://www.ibm.com/watson/developercloud/doc/conversation/expression-language.html#evaluation).
+But how can you do something like this in Watson Assistant?
+There, evaluations are done inside the [`<? ?>` expression](https://cloud.ibm.com/docs/services/assistant?topic=assistant-dialog-methods).

 The upper dialog node consists of an empty response (output).
 Only the context is evaluated and a new value assigned to the variables `access` and `result` (based on a computation):